respawn-app/FlowMVI/docs/docs/plugins/savedstate.md

+---
+sidebar_position: 4
+---

-# Learn how to persist and restore State
+# Persist and Restore State

 The `savedstate` artifact contains plugins and API necessary to save and restore the state of a store to a place that outlives its lifespan.
 This is useful in many cases and provides an unparalleled UX.
 For example, a person may